The Samsung Galaxy Note7 Already Beats the New iPhone

-While you've been watching your iPhone sit in a bowl of rice, Samsung's been doling out water-resistant phones like the Galaxy S7.
+Oh yeah, it's waterproof...While you've been watching your iPhone sit in a bowl of rice, Samsung's been doling out water-resistant phones like the Galaxy S7.
 The Note7 follows suit and is built to survive up to 30 minutes in several feet of water; in fact, the WSJ solidified said waterproof prowess by doing its entire review of the phone in a pool.
 Even the S Pen works underwater.

 ... and much less likely to shatterThe Note7 just debuted the latest Gorilla Glass 5 panel that's more shatter-resistant and made to survive 80% of falls from heights of 1.2ft.
 Meanwhile, it's rumored that Apple will welcome OLED displays to limit shattered screens... on the 7s... in 2017.

 The headphone jack is alive and wellPeople are getting quite bent out of shape about the all-but-confirmed reports of Apple killing the headphone jack.
 Over 300,000 people have already petitioned to save it, and even Apple co-founder Steve Wozniak is upset about losing his earbuds.
 If you're not ready to part ways with your wired devices, the Note7 supports both Bluetooth and a headphone jack to offer the best of both audio worlds.

 The screen will likely look better than those on the iPhone 7 and 7 PlusThe Note7’s panel is as good as it gets.
 It's a bigger phone at 5.7in, but it's still remarkably sleek with a curved screen, slim depth, and total weight of 169g (the iPhone 6s Plus, by comparison, is 192g).
 A bigger screen means better resolution -- the QHD display promotes 2,560 x 1,440-pixel resolution.
 That outperforms the 6 Plus' 1,920 x 1,080-pixel resolution.
 Word on the street is the iPhone 7 and 7 Plus still won't match up.

 You can still easily use it one-handedSome people like large phones for the screen real estate.
 Others prefer small ones for portable convenience.
 Apple forces you to choose between the basic iPhone and the larger iPhone Plus.
 Samsung provides a shorter alternative with the Galaxy S7, but it's also programmed the Note7 for serviceability with its "One-Handed Operation" feature that allows you to shrink the interface to replicate the feel of using a smaller phone.
 Options are nice.

-For years, everyone stressed how the iPhone ecosystem was far superior to anything on the mobile market.
+The ecosystem of accessories is bigger.
+And cooler.
+And future-proof.For years, everyone stressed how the iPhone ecosystem was far superior to anything on the mobile market.
 But the Apple Watch and a pair of overpriced Bluetooth "EarPods" aren't going to cut it.
 Samsung hosts a lineup of cooler interconnected devices that sync with the Note7 for enhanced daily use, and at a cheaper price value -- including a 360-degree camera, fitness-tracking wireless earbuds, a smart car dongle, and VR headsets.